CharlyMannion/charlys-news/README.md

 16. find a link to the back-end repository of the project in the readme.
 17. find a link to the hosted version of the back-end project in the readme.

+## _If time, and if you have implemented it in your back-end API..._

+**As a user, I should be able to...**

+18. navigate over pages of articles (e.g. using pagination or infinite scroll). (not yet implemented)
+19. navigate over pages of comments (e.g. using pagination or infinite scroll). (not yet implemented)

 ## Diagrams

 ### Views